ItsJonQ/recolor/README.md

-# Chroma
+# Recolor

-> Color x Typography Generator
+> A Delightful Color Generator